A History of Wemics, Liontaurs, Lion-Centaurs, Urmaḫlullū, Sagittaries, and More

 Moving on, no less than the Bard of Avon sang the song of the sagittary.
 In his 1602 play, "Troilus and Cressida," Shakespeare mentions a horrible monster.
 "The dreadful Sagittary / Appals our numbers.
 Haste we, Diomed, / To reinforcement, or we perish all."
 But is this sagittary a centaur or a liontaur?
 There's reason to think it could be either.

-Between King Stephen and Shakespeare, lion-people turn up in a number of illuminated manuscripts, prayer books, etc. Most medieval sagittaries were references to traditional centaurs, lingering on to the modern day as the constellation Sagittarius.
-But there are a number of lion-human hybrids, and even a couple truly leonine sagittaries.Modern Wemics
+Between King Stephen and Shakespeare, lion-people turn up in a number of sources, including prayer books and holy tomes, buckles and clasps, and architectural carvings.
+These lion-centaurs are mostly just sketches in margins and gargoyles in churches, that is, incidentals designed to amuse, called "drolleries" and "grotesques."
+Most medieval sagittaries were references to traditional centaurs, lingering on to the modern day as the constellation Sagittarius.
+But there are more examples than you might expect of lion-human hybrids, and truly leonine sagittaries, once you know to look for them.Modern Wemics

 And that's it for history.
 Well, okay, there's the Lion Centaur of 1846, but I'm just not sure what to make of that.